jakewilliami/jakewilliami.web/_posts/2019-10-16-playing-with-old-mac-computers.md

 ---
 layout: post
-title: How I fixed my 2008 iMac
+title: Playing with old mac computers
 ---

 My 2008 iMac had a flashing lock symbol on it when I turned it on.